 So it’s not looking good for some leading indicators.
 What does history tell us?

 If we consider the last ten releases, we can see that analysts tend to overestimate September’s hiring numbers.
-What’s more, September’s headline NFPs also tend to print lower than August’s numbers.
+What’s more, September’s headline NFP also tend to print lower than August’s numbers.

 Unfortunately for us (but fortunately for volatility nuts), wage growth tendencies aren’t as obvious.